bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Everything is being logged in memory, and there are some log stores such as Windows event logs, Visual Studio's console etc to make them permanent.

-Log contains lots of important data such as user info, machine info, app info etc. It has a key called "X-CorrelationId" (RequestId).
-When client receives an error, there is a X-CorrelationId stored in both response and log.
+Log contains lots of important data such as user info, machine info, app info etc.

 To add event log stores you can use following code: